Bordeaux is second in volume of production only to what other region?

 What are en primeur sales?

-the yearly offering of Bordeaux wines as futures
+Yearly offering of Bordeaux wines as futures

 What is the climate of Bordeaux?

-- both Atlantic and the Gironde estuary act as moderating influences, which also protects the vines from winter freezes and spring frost
+- Both Atlantic and the Gironde estuary act as moderating influences, which also protects the vines from winter freezes and spring frost

 What protects the Medoc vineyards from harsh west and northwesterly winds?